bauzaj/portfolio/README.md

 ### [Crowdfunding](https://github.com/bauzaj/Crowdfunding_Analysis)
-This project is aimed at extracting, transforming, and loading data from various sources into a relational database using Python, Pandas, and SQLalchemy.
-The project involves processing data from four different sources, including crowdfunding.xlsx, contacts.xlsx, and two CSV files created from the xlsx files.
-The data is processed in stages, with each stage involving a different set of tasks.
-The extracted data is cleaned, transformed, and merged, then loaded into the PostgreSQL database.
-The result is a well-organized relational database that is easy to query for analytical purposes.
+This project exemplifies a systematic approach to data integration, harnessing the capabilities of Python, Pandas, and SQLalchemy to streamline the extraction, transformation, and loading (ETL) of data into a relational database.
+With data sourced from multiple files, including crowdfunding.xlsx and contacts.xlsx, as well as derivative CSVs, the project orchestrates meticulous processing workflows tailored for each dataset.
+The data undergoes rigorous cleaning and transformation before converging into the PostgreSQL environment.
+The culmination is a structured relational database, primed for efficient querying and insightful analytics.